Salt Lake City: Education

 In 1847, LDS pioneer Jane Dillworth held the first classes in her tent for the children of the first LDS families.
-In the last part of the 19th century, there was a lot controversy over how children in the area should be educated.
+In the last part of the 19th century, there was a lot of controversy over how children in the area should be educated.
 LDS and non-LDS members could not agree on the level of religious influence in schools.
 Today, many LDS youths in grades 9 through 12 attend some form of religious instruction in addition to the public-school sessions, referred to as seminary.
 Students are released from public schools at various times of the day to attend seminary.
 LDS seminaries are often on church-owned property adjacent to the public school and within walking distance.

 Due to high birth rates and large classrooms, Utah spends less per student than any other state, yet also spends more per capita (of total state population) than any state with the exception of Alaska.
 Money is always a challenge, and many businesses donate to support schools.
 Several districts have set up foundations to raise money.
 Recently, money was approved for the reconstruction of more than half of the elementary schools and one of the middle schools in the Salt Lake City School District, which serves most of the area within the city limits.
 There are twenty-three K-6 elementary schools, five 7–8 middle schools, three 9–12 high schools (Highland, East, and West, with the former South High being converted to the South City campus of the Salt Lake Community College), and an alternative high school (Horizonte) within the school district.
 In addition, Highland has recently been selected as the site for the charter school Salt Lake School for the Performing Arts (SPA).
 Many Catholic schools are in the city, including Judge Memorial Catholic High School.
 Rowland Hall-St. Mark's School, established in 1867 by Episcopal Bishop Daniel Tuttle, is the area's premier independent school.